April 2025

 Resource of the Month:

-March is Women’s History Month.
-Check out this link to learn how you can celebrate this special month:
+April is Diversity Awareness Month.
+Check out this link to learn how you can celebrate this special month: https://nationaltoday.com/celebrate-diversity-month/

 Use these observances for team engagement!
 Have fun, celebrate diversity, and take this opportunity to share stories and learn more about your teammates.